-Step 1: Is the activity necessary?
+Step 1: Is the activity necessary and if so, why?

 A Designated Person can only authorise an activity where s/he believes that the authorisation is necessary in the circumstances of the particular case for the purpose of preventing or detecting crime or of preventing disorder.